Pickled Beet & Watermelon Carpaccio

 The Heart of the Table

 A vibrant, shared platter is an invitation to discovery.
-By applying technical discipline to the vibrant colors of the harvest, we provide our guests with a meal that feels both extraordinary and restorative, anchoring the afternoon in a shared rhythm of seasonal abundance and creative grace.
+By applying careful discipline to the vibrant colors of the harvest, we provide our guests with a meal that feels both extraordinary and restorative, anchoring the afternoon in a shared rhythm of seasonal abundance and creative grace.

 The Art of the Host